Meet the Indiana AEYC Staff

 Ashley Ketron serves as an Indiana AEYC Coach.
 Ashley has a Bachelor of Science in Early Childhood Education.
 Prior to joining Indiana AEYC, she held the position of Pre-Kindergarten Assistant Director with the Bartholomew Consolidated School Corporation.
 Ashley also has experience as a Lead Teacher and a Mentor for Path to QUALITY.
 For more than 10 years, Ashley has worked in Early Childhood Education.
 Ashley is very active with her family, in the arena of horse racing.

-Eugena Madison, Indiana AEYC Coach, Indiana Accreditation Project
+Eugena Madison, ME.d, Indiana AEYC Coach, Indiana Accreditation Project

 Eugena Madison serves as an Indiana AEYC Coach.
 Prior to joining IAEYC, Eugena served as a Director, Consultant, and Teacher for over 10 years in licensed childcare centers.
 Eugena maintained NAEYC- accreditation and several Level 4 Path’s to Quality programs.
 Eugena holds a Masters in Urban Elementary Education from IUPUI, Bachelors of Art in Education Studies, and Minor in Early Childhood Education.
 She is an active member of NBCI, Indiana AEYC, NAEYC, IUPUI Equity Institute and GTCD Youth Ministry for 10 years.
 She takes pride in serving as a voice for quality early childhood and equity education.